-Demographic Characteristics
+Sociodemographic Characteristics

-We received 1,131 responses during the COVIM survey period; 303 of them were excluded due to incomplete data (i.e., finishing less than half of the survey).
-The final sample size of the current study was 828.
 The majority of participants were young (Appendix X), with a smaller sample of older people, and the average age of the vaccine acceptance group (mean=28.71) was 6 years younger than the refusal group (mean=34.35).
 85.7% of the participants (710/828) received at least 1 dose vaccination and 71.5% were females (Appendix X).
 Over 90% of them have a high school diploma.
 According to ISCED 2011 standards 50% of the participants have received high education.
 Around 1∕3 participants worked in health-related industries and 1∕5 of them live alone.
 Only a small proportion have no vaccination history and the vast majority have received at least one dose of protective vaccine.
 For national and official agencies satisfaction, the accepting group scored significantly higher than the rejecting group (Appendix X).

+Table 1 | Demographic analyses between COVID-19 vaccine acceptance and rejection group (n=823)